 The verdict

 For most UK bedrooms with a normal-sized double and a slightly awkward gap between the bed and the wall, the Grey 57L Storage Ottoman is the right buy — wooden legs and real storage make it the piece you'll still want three years in.
-If you're renting somewhere short-term, skip straight to the 89L Folding Ottoman: it's cheap, it folds flat when you move, and it holds more than benches at twice the price.
-If your bedroom is the adult-retreat sort and cream isn't a hazard, the 80 cm Tufted Bench is worth the extra thirty quid — and it'll happily moonlight as a window seat if you've got a bay begging for one.
+If you're renting short-term, skip to the 89L Folding Ottoman: cheap, folds flat when you move, holds more than benches at twice the price.
+If the bedroom is the adult-retreat sort and cream isn't a hazard, the 80 cm Tufted Bench is worth the extra thirty quid.

 By the Villalta Home Editorial team, July 2026.
 Edited by Juan Antonio Villalta Pacheco.